Michael-Antczak/Edinburgh-Algorithms/Workshop 2/Compare-sorting-efficiency.md

 # Compare sorting efficiency
 and why computer power does not matter that much...

+What we care about is to have a way to compare the algorithms independent of the computer they run on.
+We need to link the **size of the input** and the **change in the running time**.
+We are interested in the **order of magnitude**, i.e. what is the change in the running time when I double the input?

 ## Problem:
 sort an array of 10 million numbers **(10<sup>7</sup>)**